2024 OFFICIAL RULES

 A written protest must be submitted in writing to the Tournament Director before official closing of the scales.

-All contestants are subject to random polygraph testing, however, should you choose to fish a team tournament alone and you win more than $1,000, you will be required to pass a polygraph test prior to receiving your check.
+All contestants are subject to random polygraph testing.
+Should you choose to fish a team tournament alone and you win more than $1,000, you will be required to pass a polygraph test prior to receiving your check.
 The only exception to this rule is if the angler has recently passed a polygraph.
 It will then be left to the discretion of the tournament director.

-The cost of the polygraph, approximately $300, will be deducted from your winnings.
+The cost of the polygraph, approximately $300, will be deducted from angler winnings or must be paid directly to polygraph examiner directly by the angler (if the prize is not monetary).
 A failed polygraph is grounds for disqualification and forfeiture of any winnings.
-Failure to submit, or a “refusal”, to any polygraph request is grounds for disqualification and forfeiture of any winnings.
+Failure to submit, or a “refusal”, to any polygraph request within the required time frame is grounds for disqualification and forfeiture of any winnings.
 Contestant/s will be given 14 calendar days to schedule a polygraph examination with the NewJen Bass designated examiner.
 The examination must be completed within 30 calendar days from the date of the event or it will be considered a “refusal”.

-Any contestant who has failed a polygraph test for cheating or has refused testing for a bass fishing tournament shall not be eligible to compete in NewJen Bass events.
+Any contestant who fails a polygraph test for cheating or refuses testing for a bass fishing tournament shall not be eligible to compete in NewJen Bass events.
+Polygraph examinations and/or voice stress testing may be requested at the discretion of the tournament director to any angler/participant at any time.

 30. AWARDS CEREMONIES ATTENDANCE: